Frequently Asked Questions

 Yes, we offer special hours for Members, visitors age 65 and older, and those who are immunocompromised on Fridays, 10 – 11 am.
-Since capacity is limited, we strongly recommend that Members book their tickets in advance, both on Members-only and regular days.
-Thank you for your support, and for helping us to create a safe exhibition space.
+Members no longer need to book timed-entry tickets—just show your membership card at the entry desk and you'll be admitted whenever you arrive.

 Do you have special hours for senior citizens or people with health issues?

 Fridays, 10 – 11 am, are reserved for Members, visitors age 65 and older, and those who are immunocompromised.